angular/angular/aio/content/guide/testing.md

 {@a isolated-v-testing-utilities}

-### Isolated unit tests vs. the Angular testing utilites
+### Isolated unit tests vs. the Angular testing utilities

 [Isolated unit tests](guide/testing#isolated-unit-tests "Unit testing without the Angular testing utilities") examine an instance of a class all by itself without any dependence on Angular or any injected values.